 Please, please, please, help me help you.
-Twice in 2 weeks we’ve had cars in here and have been asked to “look over” them AFTER they’d been purchased.
-Both times the results have been ugly.
-We frequently look cars over (sometimes at no charge if the car is brought to us and it doesn’t require a lot of time and sometimes at a modest charge) But even at that, it’s money well spent for several reasons.
+Twice in 2 weeks we’ve had cars in to “look over” AFTER they’ve been purchased.
+Both times the results were ugly.
+We frequently look cars over (at no charge if the car is brought to us or at a modest fee if it requires a lot of time.)
+But even at that, it’s money well spent for several reasons.

 1. If the car is relatively sound but with a few problems here & there, it’s grounds for some additional negotiating on price.

 2. If there are major issues, you have grounds for some big time price concessions or you are free to walk away if the cost of repairs exceed the car’s value.